-If you experienced its pinpoints accuracy in Black Ops 1, you'll be pleasantly surprised at how much better it has gotten in the space of 20 years.
+It's been the bane of many players existence since Call of Duty 4 - if you experienced its pinpoint accuracy in Black Ops 1, you'll be pleasantly surprised at how much better it has gotten in the space of 20 years.

 With so many options on your weapon and lots of extras to attach, what is the best loadout for the M16?